Postgraduate research (PhD)

 All PhD students must hold both a Bachelors and a Master's degree.

-If you are studying in the UK our requirement is either an integrated masters (MEng) honours degree in electrical engineering or a related subject, passed at 2.1 or 1st, OR a bachelors (BEng) honours degree in electrical engineering or a related subject passed at 2.1 or 1st and a master's degree passed at Merit or higher.
+- OR a Bachelor's (BEng) honours degree in Electrical Engineering or a related subject passed at 2.1 or 1st and a Master's degree passed at Merit or higher.

 You can apply for the course before your final degree result is known, and before you have met the English language requirement.
 Most applicants apply during the final year of their UK MEng degree, or while they are studying for their Master's degree.

-Making an application
+Making your application